AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-record-types.md

 ## Create record types using a workspace template

-You can create record types automatically when you create a workspace using a Workfront planning template.
+You can create record types automatically when you create a workspace using a Workfront Planning template.
 Each template contains sample record types.

 When you create a workspace from a template, the record types are grouped in the following sections: